How F8 helps with Gut and Digestion Issues

 Manage Your Stress

-Your head and gut relationship can affect you more than you may realize.
+The relationship between your head and your gut affect your body’s health more than you may realize.
 It’s true that when you are experiencing larger bouts of stress and anxiety, you can give yourself an upset stomach.
-That’s not just in the movies.
-If you are experiencing digestion issues and feel like what you are eating is not causing the problem, look holistically at what is going on in your life right now, and consider other factors which may be causing you trouble.
+If you are experiencing digestion issues and feel like what you are eating is not causing the problem, take a look holistically at what is going on in your life right now, and consider other factors which may be causing your body to be in distress.
 If you are feeling particularly stressed or have been for some time, your upset stomach may be a sign you need to reduce and or manage the amount of stress you are experiencing instead.